marthafrench/scooby/README.md

 - Enable self-service incident resolution for common issues
 - Create a knowledge base that evolves with each incident

-**Key Success Metrics:**
-- Reduce first-line support ticket volume by 40-60%
-- Decrease average incident resolution time by 50%
-- Improve accuracy of initial incident classification to >90%
-- Enable 70% of common incidents to be resolved without escalation

 ## User Personas & Use Cases

 ### Primary Users